-Physical literacy is the ability to demonstrate physical proficiencies in multiple environments (Dean Kriellaars, 2006).
+Physical literacy is more than being physically active or physically fit.
+It’s a means of enhancing engagement in physical activity by better understanding how to move and interact in one’s environment.
+It’s the integration of sensory, cognitive, motor and physical abilities which create the ability to read and react in the physical world.
 Individuals who are physically literate move with competence and confidence in a wide variety of physical activities in multiple environments that benefit the healthy development of the whole person (PHE Canada).

 Fundamental Movement Skills Series

 The Fundamental Movement Skills (FMS) Series supports teachers and recreational leaders in teaching fundamental movement and sport skills in an effective, fun and interactive manner.

 Providing instructional tips, movement descriptions, assessment checklists, and activities to utilize the motor skills under focus, the FMS Series provides a developmentally appropriate teaching aid to support motor skill development within your children.